Welcome to

 PPA Time

-Mrs Wyllie will be teaching RE on a Tuesday afternoon, split with Mr Deeming for PE.
+Mrs Wyllie will be teaching RE and PE on a Tuesday afternoon.

 Homework